Vendiel/daresay-a11y/posts/captcha.md

 ---
 id: captcha
-title: Make sure there are more than one way for users to use a CAPTCHA
+title: If a CAPTCHA is used, at least two versions must be available to choose from
 tags:
   - Forms
 reqs: